 Apply It: Knowledge is Power

 - What am I reading now to grow as a pastor and leader?

 Whew!
 I know there’s a lot here.
 Pick one thing to work on today.

-And get the free download to make it easy over time to implement these practices in your life and ministry.
+And get the download to make it easy over time to implement these practices in your life and ministry.

 A Word of Encouragement, Pastor.

 In Jesus, you can face the discouragements.
 You can become a better leader.
 And you can grow to pastor your church so that it gets better and reaches more people.

 Hal Seed is the founding and Lead Pastor of New Song Community Church in Oceanside, CA. Hal mentors pastors to lead healthy, growing churches.
 He offers resources to help church leaders at www.pastormentor.com.